 If your system (RedHat / Fedora / CentOS) supports Yum Package Manager you can run this command instead to install necessary modules:

-OR run following command to install necessary modules on a system that has APT library (e.g. Ubuntu, Debian):
+OR run the following command to install necessary modules on a system that has an APT library (e.g. Ubuntu, Debian):

-What to do after installation of indexing plug-ins?
+What to do after the installation of indexing plug-ins?

 How to enable automatic indexing of file attachments when they are uploaded?

-If you would like to auto-index the attached files as soon as they are uploaded, then there is another setting under "File Upload Settings" section of "Miscellaneous Settings".
-You can set the check box for "Index Attachments" as shown in image below.
+If you would like to auto-index the attached files as soon as they are uploaded, then there is another setting under the "File Upload Settings" section of the "Miscellaneous" tab.
+You can set the checkbox for "Index Attachments" as shown in the image below.

 Now you can upload attachments and they will be automatically indexed for search.

-You can also manually run indexation for existing file attachments whenever required from "Tools" » "Index Attachments" section of the admin control panel as show below.
+You can also manually run indexation for existing file attachments whenever required from the "Tools" » "Index Attachments" section of the admin control panel as shown below.

-How does PHPKB searches the content of attached PDF Files?
+How does PHPKB search the content of the attached PDF Files?

 How to Disable Indexing for Specific File Types?